timf34/YouTubeSortByLikes/README.md

 </p>

-## Note on the YouTube API Quota Limitations
+## API Usage

+This project uses two APIs to fetch YouTube data:

+1. **Invidious API (Primary)**: The app first attempts to use the Invidious API, which has no quota limitations.
+Multiple Invidious instances are supported with automatic fallback.

-⚠️ **YouTube API Quota Limitations**: This project uses the YouTube Data API which has a daily quota limit of 10,000 units.
+2. **YouTube Data API (Fallback)**: If Invidious API fails, the app falls back to the YouTube Data API which has a daily quota limit of 10,000 units.
 This is a hard limit that's difficult to increase - have to go through an audit with Google and submit documents, etc.

-Will look into alternative approaches to getting video metadata for a channel:

-- Individuous API looks promising:https://docs.invidious.io/api/channels_endpoint/
-- Check out if yt-dlp can be used...

 ## To run locally